greenbes/best-practice-docs/engineering/best-practices-python.md

 - Keep functions short and focused (typically under 20 lines).
 - Use descriptive names that indicate what the function does.
 - Include type hints for parameters and return values.
+- Where possible, adopt a `functional programming` design philosophy where functions are idempotent and side effects are handled separately

 ```python
 # Example: